taocpp/PEGTL/doc/Inputs-and-Parsing.md

 * `mmap_input<>` uses `mmap(2)` on POSIX compliant systems or `MapViewOfFile()` on Windows.
 * `file_input<>` is derived from `mmap_input<>` when available, and `read_input<>` otherwise, inheriting the respective constructors.

-Most file input classes take a single argument, the filename, which can be supplied as `std::string` or `const char*`.
 They immediately make available the complete contents of the file; `read_input<>` reads the entire file upon construction.

 The constructors that take a `FILE*` argument take ownership of the file pointer, i.e. they `fclose()` it in the destructor.